 I have been well cared for and supported as I have adjusted to yet another career change.

-I have also taken the time to get engaged in Facebook groups and Twitter chats to learn about being a small business owner and get help and advice from more experienced creatives.
+I have also taken the time to engage in Facebook groups and Twitter chats to learn about being a small business owner and get help and advice from more experienced creatives.
 The creative community is wonderfully helpful and I wrote a post celebrating the amazing support you receive.

 What benefits have you experienced from starting a small business?